syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

     **In this challenge you will:**
     * Initialize Kubebuilder
-    * Run the generated controller application locally
+    * Run the generated operator application locally
 tabs:
 - title: K8s Shell
   type: terminal